DLinIoTedge/dltrainBook/Data-Set/mnistLocal/Readme.md

 download readMNISTdataAp9Y23.ipynb and run it in their local machine.

-## Step 1 : Download Potato leaves images from gDrive
+## Step 1 : Download MNIST images from gDrive

 [Click](https://drive.google.com/drive/folders/1msPCMZA1mmH7ykjEHppeoJWeergQtsQD?usp=share_link) to download potato leaves files from gDrive of jk.